lancenacabuan/Shaliah/README.md

 The larger devotional pattern is more significant than one verb.
 Jesus receives cosmic praise in Revelation, is invoked in early Christian practice, and occupies a place no ordinary prophet occupies.
 Trinitarian interpreters reasonably argue that this is best explained by inclusion in the divine identity.

-Biblical Unitarians answer that God commands honor for the ruler he appoints.
+Biblical Unitarians answer that biblical texts permit exceptionally elevated honor to be given to divinely appointed rulers and agents, raising the question whether such honor necessarily entails ontological deity.
 Philippians 2 frames universal confession as the result of God’s exaltation and as glory to the Father.
 Revelation distinguishes the Lamb from the One seated on the throne even while both receive praise; Revelation 3:12 preserves Jesus’ reference to “my God.”
 Devotion may therefore be mediated through God’s supreme representative.

 The evidence establishes extraordinary devotion beyond dispute.
 Whether it establishes coequal ontology remains the interpretive question.